osmontero/ghreporting/README.md

 ## Limitations

-- Processes only important branches to manage API rate limits
+- By default, processes only important branches to manage API rate limits (use `-all-branches` to analyze all branches)
 - Skips archived repositories
 - Large organizations may require multiple runs due to rate limits
 - Commit statistics are based on GitHub's diff calculations